What Are PFAS and How Can I Remove Them From My Water?

 Some water contaminants are easy to identify by smell or taste — chlorine, sulfur and iron are common culprits.
 Some you can identify by discolored water, but others are much more insidious and difficult to detect.
 One such category of chemicals is known as PFAS, or per- and polyfluoroalkyl substances.
 You might have heard of the term “forever chemicals,” which refers to these man-made substances that were created to be incredibly resilient and used for an enormous number of consumer products including nonstick pans, makeup, food packaging, insulation and more.

 A study by the scientists at the Environmental Working Group found that more than 200 million Americans most likely have PFAS in their drinking water.
 So, what are PFAS?
-Are they dangerous?
-And how can you protect yourself from exposure?
+Are they dangerous, and if so, what are the health effects, and how do you protect yourself from exposure?
 Find answers by reading on.

 What are PFAS?

 PFAS are man-made chemicals designed to endure extreme heat, water and oil.
-In short: they’re designed to be nearly indestructible.
-About 3,000 chemicals fall under the umbrella term of PFAS.
-Since their invention in 1946, they have been added to an almost unending list of consumer products, ranging from stain removers to pizza packaging.
+In short: they’re designed to be nearly indestructible and can last thousands of years.
+According to the Centers for Disease Control and Prevention (CDC), more than 9,000 synthetic chemicals are classified as PFAS with at least 4,700 available for commercial use in applications.
+Since their invention in the mid-20th century, PFAS have been added to an almost unending list of consumer products, ranging from stain removers to pizza packaging.
 Because of their widespread use, almost everyone has been exposed to these chemicals.

 What are PFAS found in?